 Rule of thumb for misting: Neither flood your soil mix nor allow it to dry out.
 While germinating seeds indoors, lean on the side of more moisture, rather than less if you are unsure.
 Later, during the seedling and transplant stage, do the reverse.
 Too much moisture will ruin your young plants (I’ve been there).
 Once your seeds have sprouted, they will need light, air, and moisture.

 Light required is optimum 16 hours per day, and 12 hours is the absolute minimum tolerated for healthy seedlings and transplants.
-Natural light from a window is great-just make sure there’s no cold air coming off your window space.
+Natural light from a window is great — just make sure there’s no cold air coming from your window space.

 If you’ve had plastic bags over your containers, the time to remove them is when the sprouts begin to pop through the soil.
 Leave them in open air and keep moist, then introduce the tender sprouts to at least some light at intervals during the daylight hours, keeping them free of chill.
 Keep moist and continue to provide a heat from underneath, as well as in the surrounding air.